Why was CREP® formed?

 CREP® has a volunteer Board of Directors composed of individuals representing qualifying member organizations (currently four with the capacity to expand to seven) elected to a specified term and two non-voting Advisory Directors that represent the NCCA and Commission for the Accreditation of Exercise Science (CoAES) which accredits two-year, four-year and graduate level programs in Exercise Science.

-CREP® Executive Office operations are managed by the Applied Measurement Professionals (AMP) association management services department, under the administrative guidance of the Board.
+CREP® Executive Office operations are managed by Kellen Company, under the administrative guidance of the Board.

 How will CREP® fulfill its mission to advance the fitness profession?